harness/developer-hub/tutorials/build-code/ci-getting-started.md

 ---
 sidebar_position: 2
-description: Harness CI is the world’s fastest Continuous Integration which is simple, open and enterprise ready.
-This document will help you get started with Harness CI and explore some of the features that make it 4x faster than the leading competitor.
+description: This tutorial helps you get started with Harness CI and explore some of the features that make it four times faster than the leading competitor.
 keywords: [CI]
 slug: /build-code/fastest-ci-tool
 ---